 According to The National Institutes of Health (NIH), Vitamin D is a nutrient that is important for promoting overall health and is especially important in developing and maintaining strong bones.

 Taste / Flavor

-Bunashimeji mushrooms have a nutty, buttery flavor, and a firm, crunchy texture.
+Bunashimeji has a nutty, buttery flavor, and a firm, crunchy texture.
 These mushrooms also grow in clusters and produce tender caps.
 Our Brown Beech mushrooms have been formulated to lessen the bitterness of traditional Bunashimeji.
 Still, western palettes will probably best enjoy Brown beech mushrooms after cooking, which mellow the flavor.
 Try this specialty mushroom baked, steamed, or sauteed in olive oil.

-Eat Bunashimeji mushrooms in clusters or individually separated.
+Eat Bunashimeji in clusters or individually separated.
 Simply trim off the base of the cluster and they are clean and ready-to-cook.
-Hokto’s mushrooms do not need to be washed, rinsed, or peeled because they are not grown in soil and are 100% USDA Organic and agrichemical free!
-To get the most out of Hokto Mushrooms, always cook them before consuming .
-Mushrooms should not be served raw.
+Hokto’s kinoko do not need to be washed or rinsed because they are cultivated in a soil-free, clean environment and are 100% USDA Organic.
+To get the most out of Hokto’s Kinoko, always cook them before consuming.
+Our kinoko should not be served raw.

 How to prepare Bunashimeji